voothi/ftca/README.md

 <img width="960" alt="{F8846A14-2782-4FBE-A3EC-040F8E5EEF45}" src="https://github.com/user-attachments/assets/bebdc522-bb85-4cf3-8bf4-1794eb7b64f7" />

 #### Setup:
-Go to `GoldenDict-ng Main Window — Dictionaries — Sources — Programs` and add a new entry:
+Go to `GoldenDict-ng Main Window — Dictionaries — Sources — Programs` and add a new entry.
+You can optionally add the `&rows=...` parameter to control the initial size of the text area.

 ```
 [x] Enabled
 Type: Audio (or Html)
 Name: FTCA
-Command Line: "C:\Program Files\Google\Chrome\Application\chrome.exe" http://127.0.0.1:5010/?clipboard=true&s="%GDWORD%"
+Command Line: "C:\Program Files\Google\Chrome\Application\chrome.exe" http://127.0.0.1:5010/?clipboard=true&rows=8&s="%GDWORD%"
 ```
 <img width="960" alt="{56ED9E95-983C-4660-A92A-3EA1E0E91033}" src="https://github.com/user-attachments/assets/25328302-f275-4130-892a-0f8b657489fb" />

 ## How to use with multi-line text in GoldenDict?
 When passing long text with line breaks from GoldenDict, the standard command-line method will fail and merge everything into a single line.

 To preserve line breaks, we must use the included `launcher.py` helper script.
-It safely encodes the text using Base64 before launching the browser, ensuring all formatting is preserved.
+It safely encodes the text using Base64 before launching the browser.
+Additionally, it automatically sets the text area height to **20 rows** (`rows=20`) for better viewing of multi-line content.

 #### Setup:
 Go to `GoldenDict-ng Main Window — Dictionaries — Sources — Programs` and use the following command line structure: